 When choosing a Hydrotherm practitioner one should check that they are qualified to carry out the treatment you require.
 As with seeking any therapy treatment opt for a shorter session at first to ensure you have found the right therapist for you.
 All Therapists will bring their own additional elements to a Hydrotherm Massage based on their own training such as; Aromatherapy, Meditation, Reflexology, Reiki and more.

 Our Hydrotherm Massage description was kindly supplied by Claire Robilliard.

-Decided in 2016 that the time was right and retrained as a massage therapist.
+Decided in 2016 to retrain as a massage therapist.